sedostheatre/sedos.co.uk/input/shows/2020-ophelia-thinks-harder.md

 ---
 <!--StartFragment-->

-#### **THIS SHOW HAS BEEN TEMPORARILY POSTPONED.
+#### **THIS SHOW HAS BEEN POSTPONED.
 [FIND OUT MORE](https://sedos.l3v5y.co.uk/news/2020-03-26-a-message-to-our-members-and-friends).**

 > Artists, scholars, poets and princes will travel the world to see me...
 I shall pass into myth!

-A riotous reworking of Shakespeare's *Hamlet* - with serious themes, nevertheless.
-Featuring Ophelia, her maid, St Joan and a couple of locals - Rosencrantz and Guildenstern.
+**A riotous reworking of Shakespeare's *Hamlet* - with serious themes, nevertheless.
+Featuring Ophelia, her maid, St Joan and a couple of locals - Rosencrantz and Guildenstern.**

 The Prince is a hazard and the new King’s a puppet.
 Who the hell is running Denmark?
 Ophelia tries to please.
 Ophelia fails.
 Ophelia thinks harder.